LorenzoPecorari/iot_project/code/central/README.md

 <h4>Air module</h4>

 The air module gives values in millivolts.
-As in the previousm experiment are done with specific code to find which is the level value that defines when air can be considered as "good quality" or "bad quality".
+As in the previous, experiments are done with specific code to find which is the level value that defines when air can be considered as "good quality" or "bad quality".

 <img src="README_pictures/few_fresh_open.png">